 The area where the decal is to be applied should be kept level.
 Brush mix of water and washing-up liquid (and Micro Set) directly on your model before sliding the decal into position.
 Warning; the decal will stick instantly on the model if you use only Micro Set without water on the model surface!
 After sliding the decal into position soak up the excess liquid.
 Specially for UV-ink printed decals; if using setting solution liquids, apply a thin coat of Micro Sol (the solvent) before sliding the decal on the model to soften the clear carrier.
 It is important to get the Micro Sol under the UV-ink printed decal, as the solvent has little effect on that type of ink, but it will dissolve the clear carrier which allows the decal to dig into the paint.
 After this coat dries, apply a second heavier coat of Micro Sol.
 Another method to try is to use a cloth soaked in hot water to press the UV-ink decal into place over rivets, panels lines and other contours.
 Heat is the best final option to make the UV-ink bend and conform; repeated applications of decal solvent will only wash away the glue.

-Do NOT apply any strong solvent-based clear lacquer over these decals with a brush, as they will instantly dissolve.
-If you use a clear lacquer, apply it with an airbrush in very light, misting coats.
+Do NOT apply any solvent-based clear coating (or washes) over these decals with a brush, as they will instantly dissolve.
+If you use a clear lacquer, apply it with an airbrush in very light, misting layers, letting them dry before shooting the next one.
 It is recommended to use an acrylic clear coat for these types of decals as a safer choice.

 If you happen to ruin some of the decals when applying them, no worries; just contact with me to get spare parts.